 What happens during the procedure?

 To prepare the teeth for the veneers, the teeth are lightly buffed to allow for the small added thickness of the veneer.
 Usually, about half a millimeter of the tooth is removed, which may require a local anesthetic.
 Veneers need to be attached to enamel, however, so not too much of the tooth surface is removed.
 Application of composite resin veneers can generally be completed in one appointment.
-After the tooth is prepared, the dentist carefully bonds and sculpts the composite material onto your teeth.
+After the tooth is prepared, the Dr Martin or Dr Taylor carefully bonds and sculpts the composite material onto your teeth.
 For ceramic veneers, a mold is taken of the teeth, which is sent to the laboratory for the fabrication of the veneers.
 If needed, a temporary veneer can be placed.

 When your ceramic veneers are ready, Dr Martin or Dr Taylor places the veneers on the teeth to check their fit and get a sense of the shade or color.
 While the veneers are resting on your teeth, view the results, and pay particular attention to the color.
 To apply the veneer, the tooth is cleansed with specific chemicals to achieve a bond.
 Once a special cement is sandwiched between the veneer and tooth, a light beam hardens the cement.